Mason grabbed over double sale of land

-A 51-year-old mason accused of making conflicting grants of land to two people at Abbeyman, Accra, has appeared before an Accra Circuit Court.
+A 51-year-old mason accused of making conflicting grant of land to two people at Abbeyman, Accra, has appeared before an Accra Circuit Court.

 Samuel Kwesi Addison is alleged to have sold the land to two different people at GHC70,000 and GHC100,000 respectively.